dexteryy/OzJS/README.md

 <!---
 layout: intro
-title: OzJS - a microkernel for modular javascript, with bundles of powerful yet micro-framework friendly AMD modules.
+title: OzJS - a microkernel for modular javascript, a toolchain for modern front-end, a micro-framework for growable WebApp.
 -->

 ###### [>> 中文版](http://ozjs.org/cn/) <a id="overview">&nbsp;</a>